Jabulani-N/atlas-machine_learning/supervised_learning/optimization/README.md

 ## task 6

-momentum optimizer in tensorflow: tf.compat.v1.train.MomentumOptimizer
+momentum optimizer in tensorflow: [tf.compat.v1.train.MomentumOptimizer](https://www.tensorflow.org/versions/r2.6/api_docs/python/tf/compat/v1/train/MomentumOptimizer.md)

+Either my code or the grading algorithm is currently bugged in this task.
+This has been reported, and will be moved past.